somecallmejosh/majestic-monolith-blog/content/post/are-you-using-placeholder-attributes-properly.md

 ## SCSS

 Since this is a complete refactor, the following styles are more like wireframes.
 Nothing fancy.
-I'm using the [Montserrat Google Font](https://fonts.google.com/specimen/Montserrat), as opposed to Merriweather.
-Additionally, I use [BEM style SCSS syntax](https://css-tricks.com/snippets/sass/bem-mixins/) for almost all of my Sass/SCSS work.
+I like using [BEM style SCSS syntax](https://css-tricks.com/snippets/sass/bem-mixins/) for almost all of my HTML/Sass/SCSS work.
 I highly recommend it.
 If SCSS isn't your bag, [here's the compiled CSS](https://gist.github.com/somecallmejosh/98b466de8ecebfec157526a9fb9a2bec#file-sassmeister-output-css).
 Otherwise, here's the BEM infused SCSS:

 {{< highlight scss >}}